Israa-khaled/Israa-khaled.github.io/content/authors/admin/_index.md

     awarder: Coursera
     icon: coursera
     summary: |
-      This course included several labs where I got to practice using supervised machine learning.
-I already knew the basics, but the course helped me focus on how to use it better and how to build projects using tools like TensorFlow and SymPy.
+      This course included supervised machine learning labs where I practiced using it.
+I knew the basics, but the course helped me focus on better usage and building machine learning models in Python with NumPy and scikit-learn.
 ---

 ## About Me